Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 14

-Lower shock absorber mounting screws
+Lower shock absorber mounting bolts

 Unscrew the lower shock absorber mounting nuts